On regularity of solutions for certain linear Boltzmann transport equations: Some outlines for regularity eminating from general theory of first order PDEs

 \subsection{On tangential regularity}

-The solutions of the characteristic initial boundary value problems (these are problems for which the kernel of the boundary matrix is non-zero) do not have necessarily full Sobolev regularity (e.g. \cite[Examples 2.1, 2.2]{nishitani96}).
+The solutions of the characteristic initial boundary value problems do not have necessarily full Sobolev regularity (e.g. \cite[Examples 2.1, 2.2]{nishitani96}).
 However, the problems whose boundary matrix has a constant rank (problems with constant multiplicity) the so called tangential (or co-normal) Sobolev regularity can be shown under relevant assumptions (e.g. \cite{rauch85}, \cite{morando09}).
-For the problems with variable multiplicity even the tangential regularity is not necessarily generally valid but for some problems it may be possible.
-If one applies the techniques by \cite{rauch85} the difficulties in proving the tangential regularity for problems with the variable multiplicity arise in the validity of formulas (19) and (20) therein (the proof of Theorem 6).
-As mentioned above, our problem has a variable multiplicity and the obstacles of the validity of \cite[(19), (20)]{rauch85} can be seen by direct computations.
+For the problems with variable multiplicity even the tangential regularity need not be valid but for some problems it may be possible.
 In the sequel we formulate some details of tangential regularity concerning for transport problems under consideration.

 A smooth vector field $F=\sum_{j=1}^3a_j\partial_{x_j}:\ol G\times S\times I\to T(\R^3)=\R^3$ is \emph{tangential (or co-normal) with respect to $\Gamma=(\partial G)\times S\times I$} if (here $a:=(a_1,a_2,a_3)$)